 BAUN Trustee, 2022 - present

-Joining Clinisupplies in 2018 where Adele now has a full-time honorary contract to support Surrey and Sussex as a Clinical nurse specialist in benign urology, she has continued to work as a core member of the nurse and clinical team at the Trust, providing nurse led clinics in stricture management, BPH assessment, TWOC and cystistat and iAluRiL instillations.
+Joining Clinisupplies in 2018 where I had a full-time honorary contract to support Surrey and Sussex as a Clinical nurse specialist in benign urology, I have continued to work as a core member of the nurse and clinical team at the Trust, providing nurse led clinics in stricture management, BPH assessment, TWOC and cystistat and iAluRiL instillations.

-As a commercial nurse Adele has gained much insight into a variety of NHS organisations in the field of urology and developed relationships with many professionals giving me confidence and credibility to be an asset to the BAUN council.
+As a commercial nurse I have gained much insight into a variety of NHS organisations in the field of urology and developed relationships with many professionals giving me confidence and credibility to be an asset to the BAUN council.
 I have worked with many of the council members/presidents previously.
-I have presented on stage at symposiums and BAUN conference, helped develop online e-learning platforms, developed electronic nurse documentation, so feels confident to be able to work within the role of a BAUN council member.
+I have presented on stage at symposiums and BAUN conference, helped develop online e-learning platforms, developed electronic nurse documentation, so I feel confident to be able to work within the role of a council member.

-Adele would like to see Urology nursing become attractive to new nurses who want to develop their skills and confidence in specialist practice,.
-She was lucky to find the right influencers and role models early on which set me up on my lifelong commitment to urology.
-Adele has new ideas around electronic patient support, using phones apps, training and resources electronically that fit in with the modern fast pace of healthcare.
+I would like to see Urology nursing become attractive to new nurses who want to develop their skills and confidence in specialist practice, I was lucky to find the right influencers and role models early on which set me up on my lifelong commitment to urology.
+I have ideas around electronic patient support, using phones apps, training and resources electronically that fit in with the modern fast pace of healthcare.
 Information snippet apps for professionals.

 Role: Education & Conference group member